Christian Forshaw: Performing the Solo for Bassoon and Baryton Saxophone

 Double and triple tonguing are used in all of the woodwind and brass parts apart from the Solo for Clarinet.
 Each part includes an additional specification, with the wording usually varying slightly from part to part.
 The Solo for Bassoon and Baryton Saxophone states: ‘When these are preceded or followed by curves, they are preceded or followed by sustained tones.
 Indications of speed accompany these signs and trills.’
 In common with the Solo for Flute there is a bias toward slow tonguing speeds, with only one triple-tongued note on the bassoon specifically marked ‘fast’.

 Elsewhere, Cage indicates flutter tongue for both the bassoon and saxophone (as he does for many of the other woodwind and brass parts).
-Forshaw describes his approach, and explores the effect of the technique in different registers, here.
+Forshaw describes his approach, and explores the effect of the technique in different registers in interview.

 In the Concert slap tongue is only used in the saxophone sections of the bassoon/saxophone part, and the Solo for Clarinet.
 As Forshaw explained in interview, its effectiveness is dependent on the note it is used with.
 Slap tongue was originally more commonly used in jazz, first used in the first half of the twentieth century (Rehfeldt, 1994, 65).
 Weiss and Netti (2010) discuss the effect for saxophone in greater detail.